srobinson/a11y-tutorials/src/iconography/index.md

 ## When to use icons

 Text is the primary form of communication on the web, and is highly interoperable.
+Text is interpreted by all kinds of devices, parsers and assistive technologies.
 Only use icons where additional clarity is sought.
 Icons may help those with cognitive impairments, and others who find themselves on a page that isn't in their first language.

 In most cases, icons should accompany text.
 Only where icons are extremely well-established—such as the play and stop buttons of a media player—is it reliable to use them without supplementary text.